-A discussion recently concluded 20th Party Congress and what to expect ahead in US China relations.
+A discussion of the recently concluded 20th Party Congress and what to expect ahead in US China relations.
 I'm pleased to welcome back Chris Johnson, CEO of Consultancy China Strategies Group, Senior Fellow at the Asia Society Policy Institute Center for China Analysis and former Senior China analyst at the Central Intelligence Agency.
 This is the 7th Party Congress that Chris has analyzed professionally.

 John Culver: How We Would Know When China Is Preparing to Invade Taiwan - Carnegie Endowment for International Peace

 Bill: Welcome back to the very occasional Sinocism podcast.
 Today we are going to talk about the recently concluded 20th Party Congress and what to expect ahead in US China relations.
 I'm pleased to welcome back Chris Johnson, CEO of Consultancy China Strategies Group, Senior Fellow at the Asia Society Policy Institute Center for China Analysis and former Senior China analyst at the Central Intelligence Agency.
 This is the 7th Party Congress that Chris has analyzed professionally.
 So we have a lot of experience here to help us understand what just happened.
 Chris, welcome back and thanks for taking the time.